 Both these new Audemars Piguet Royal Oak Offshore Selfwinding Chronographs are fitted with interchangeable straps that have been directly integrated into the buckle and case’s studs, in perfect harmony with the case’s aesthetic codes.
 With a quick click and release you can now change the straps and buckles in the comfort of your own home.
 Easy and efficient!

 Available with light blue or khaki shade textured rubber straps echoing the respective dial colour, both the Audemars Piguet Royal Oak Offshore Selfwinding Chronographs come with a second black interchangeable calfskin leather strap.
 The 2021 interchangeable strap assortment for the 42 mm Royal Oak Offshore collection also includes a dark blue and a black rubber strap.

-With its size and general demeanour the Royal Oak Offshore is often categorised as a relatively large and masculine watch and rightly so.
-However with these new colourful summery versions I’d say they could be talking to a whole new audience!
+With its size and general demeanour, the Audemars Piguet Royal Oak Offshore is often categorised as a relatively large and masculine watch and rightly so.
+However, with these new colourful summery versions, I’d say they could be talking to a whole new audience!

 The two references, geared for adventures, will be exclusively available in Audemars Piguet boutiques around the world.